The Harlem Renaissance, Degradation and Inspiration

-It is hard to imagine the pain and sorrow a marginalized group of Americans must have felt emerging from the slavery of the South with the hope of Northern emancipation…only to find similar racism and ostracism no matter where they went.
+It is hard to imagine the pain and sorrow a marginalized group of Americans must have felt emerging from the slavery of the South with the hope of Northern emancipation–only to find similar racism and ostracism there, too.
+But, from the ashes the phoenix does rise.
+In this post, we are going to talk about an important artistic movement known as The Harlem Renaissance.
+This movement pushed Black voices into the spotlight, and highlighted their artistic endeavors, from music to writing.

-The Jim Crow laws of the post-Civil War American South did a lot of damage to black Americans mentally and physically.
+The Jim Crow laws of the post-Civil War American South did a lot of damage to Black Americans mentally and physically.
 These laws were the “system of segregation and discrimination in the South” by “legal segregation” (National Geographic).
-For example, these types of laws kept blacks from eating in the same restaurants, drinking from the same drinking fountains, going to the same theaters as whites.
+For example, these types of laws kept Black from eating in the same restaurants.
+They also could not drink from the same drinking fountains, going to the same theaters as whites.
 Likewise, exclusion can have the adverse effect of keeping people from feeling human.

-As some sources state, the level of disparity between blacks and whites in the South caused a large, extant, rift to grow much larger.
-The poison in the veins of these trodden Americans โled many African Americans to hope for a new life up north.”
-However, as blacks hid and dodged “hate groups” and “hate crimes” in the Deep South, as they wondered about the “promise of owning land,” which never “materialized” (US History).
+As some sources state, the level of disparity between Blacks and whites in the South caused a large, extant, rift to grow much larger.
+The poison in the veins of these trodden Americans “led many African Americans to hope for a new life up north.”
+However, as Black Americans hid and dodged “hate groups” and “hate crimes” in the Deep South, they wondered about the “promise of owning land,” which never “materialized” (US History).

-Regardless, if a benefit could be said to have emerged from the Jim Crow South, it might be the emergence of the Harlem Renaissance that grew out of black Americans moving North and doubling-down on their cultures and histories in the segregated communities they were relegated to toil.
-Similarly, such innovation in the arts was similar to other dominated groups in the past, such as the Native Americans across the US, who fought to maintain their own languages against the aggressions of European integration.
+As it relates to our topic, the Harlem Renaissance grew out of Black Americans moving North.
+Here, they doubled-down on their cultures and histories in the segregated communities they were relegated to toil.
+Similarly, such innovation in the arts matched marginalized groups in the past.
+This includes the Native Americans who fought to maintain their own languages against the aggressions of European integration.

 What was the Harlem Renaissance?

-The Harlem Renaissance was a period between 1910 and the mid-1930s that saw a large amount of black Americans generating art from Harlem in New York City.
+The Harlem Renaissance was a period between 1910 and the mid-1930s.
+The movement saw a large amount of Black Americans generating art from Harlem in New York City.

-History states that โ โฆ this period is considered a golden age in African American culture, manifesting in literature, music, stage performance and art.”
-The convergence of blacks on the Harlem area stemmed from The Great Migration from the South to the North that was spurred by the aforementioned Jim Crow laws that actively worked to undermine black power.
+History states that “ … this period is considered a golden age in African American culture, manifesting in literature, music, stage performance and art.”
+The convergence of Black Americans on the Harlem area stemmed from The Great Migration from the South to the North.
+The migration was spurred by the aforementioned Jim Crow laws that actively worked to undermine Black power.

 Conclusion